Straight to the Point

 One of your best options is a dedicated salt pig, which is a ceramic container designed just for this purpose.
 They tend to have wide openings that make it easy to reach in and grab big pinches of salt (we recommend using kosher salt for most of your day-to-day salting needs; if you want to know why, check out the article and video on salt here).
 An overhanging top helps keep dust and other unwanted particles from falling inside.
 They're also large enough to hold a decent supply of salt, reducing the frequency with which you'll have to top up.

-I own this ceramic one by Emile Henry at Amazon, which I like and recommend, though it is admittedly a little pricey for such a simple device.
+I own this ceramic one by Emile Henry, which I like and recommend, though it is admittedly a little pricey for such a simple device.
 (A couple Serious Eats staffers are fans of this salt box, which comes with a lid and is a touch cheaper, at about $35.)
 Be careful, though, as some of the more affordable salt pigs on the market have openings that are too small for most hands, forcing you to use an included spoon instead.
 Unfortunately, spoons don't give you the control your fingers do.

 Price at time of publish: $28

 I also own an olive wood salt cellar with a swing-top lid that serves a similar purpose.
 The lid makes access a hair slower, but it still works well.
 It's priced similarly to my salt pig (although this highly-rated model is way cheaper).

 Now, it may sound odd that I have two of these things in my kitchen, especially considering that mine is a tiny galley, but immediate access to salt really is that important.
 I keep one on each side of the kitchen, so that I never have to turn around just to get the salt.
 Depending on how your kitchen is set up, you might want to consider having salt in more than one place, too; generally it's most useful right by the stove, and then wherever you do most of your prep work.